carlo-tronnberg/xpfarm_yb_MineSweeper1/README.md

 ## UAT Scenario

-As a gamer, I want to play a game of Mine Sweeper where I'll win I clear the board without stepping on a bomb.
+As a gamer, I want to play a game of Mine Sweeper where I'll win if I clear the board without stepping on a bomb.

 ### User story #1 - Game Board Creation